andreirtaylor/securedchat/README.md

 ### MessageWriter Class

-Thread class to get input from std in and store it in a message file (sending it to the server)
+Thread class to get input from std in and store it in a message file (sending it to the server).

 #### Methods

-- ```void run()``` Runs an infinite loop that checks for text input then writes messages to a file
+- ```void run()``` Runs an infinite loop that checks for text input then writes messages to a file.

 ### MessageReader Class

-Class to reads messages from message files and writes contents to std out
+Thread class to read messages from message files and writes contents to std out.

 #### Methods